 Doodle Master: The Adult Party Drawing Game of Endless Combinations.

-Doodle Master will be a drawing game where you combine an character with a scenario.
+Doodle Master is a drawing game where you combine an character with a scenario.
 Creating over 100,000 possible drawings, much like Cards Against Humanity does with their endless card combinations.

 Some are mundane, others are rude, some just downright wrong.
 Like all good adult party games, it won't be for those people who are easily offended.